HandarX/Perfect-Claude-Skills/README.md

 - Preserves architecture, formatting, indentation, naming, comments, regions, code order
 - Preserves public APIs, serialization attributes, inspector behavior, events/callbacks
-- Never refactors unrelated code; every unchanged line is treated as correct
+- Never refactors unrelated code — every unchanged line is treated as correct

 **Use when:** the file is large and you want a small, reviewable diff.